Founder, Clinical Director, Marriage & Family Therapist, Specialist in Maternal & Reproductive Mental Health

-Specializing in Marriage and Family Therapy, Emily enjoys working with couples struggling with communication issues, conflict resolution, life transitions and adjustment, depression/anxiety impact on relationships, parenting issues, infidelity/betrayal, sexual/intimacy issues and rebuilding trust.
-In addition, she has experience with couples wanting to strengthen their relationships by improving communication, decreasing conflict, improving connection and emotional intimacy and learning more effective ways in handling conflict in order to achieve a deeper, more meaningful connection.
+Emily is the founder and owner of New Beginnings Counseling Group.
+As a Marriage and Family Therapist, Emily is passionate about working with couples struggling in their relationships.
+Some of the most common issues that she works with include: depression/anxiety, conflict resolution, improving communication skills, managing life transitions and adjustment, infidelity/betrayal, sex and intimacy issues and rebuilding trust.
+She is committed to teaching couples how they can strengthen their relationships by improving communication skills, building emotional intimacy and learning more effective ways in handling conflict in order to achieve a deeper, more meaningful connection.

-In addition, Emily specializes in women’s mental health issues and understands the unique set of challenges related specifically to women’s reproductive mental health.
+Emily specializes in women’s mental health issues and understands the unique set of challenges related specifically to women’s reproductive & maternal mental health.
 Her specialties in this area include: postpartum depression and anxiety, infertility, life transitions (i.e., adjustment to motherhood, menopause, etc.), trauma, codependency and grief/loss (i.e., miscarriage, stillbirths, etc.).